 By selecting only the required columns, you reduce the amount of data retrieved, which improves query performance and reduces network traffic.

 Indexes are critical for speeding up data retrieval.
-Ensure that your tables have appropriate indexes on columns frequently used in WHERE, JOIN, and ORDER BY clauses.
+Ensure that your tables have appropriate indexes for the columns used in WHERE, JOIN, and ORDER BY clauses.
 For example:

-However, be cautious not to over-index, as this can slow down INSERT, UPDATE, and DELETE operations.
+In this case, having an index on the DepartmentID column can significantly improve performance.
+However, be cautious about over-indexing, as it can slow down INSERT, UPDATE, and DELETE operations.

 -- Avoid